-When your boyfriend has anger issues, it is important to communicate with him about it early and often.
+When your boyfriend has anger issues, it's important to communicate with him about it early and often.

 People are often unaware of how their anger impacts those around them.
 Your boyfriend may take what you have to say personally or see it as criticism.
 But most likely, he needs to hear it.

-Here are 4 tips to help you cope with a boyfriend with anger issues.
+Here are four tips to help you cope with a boyfriend with anger issues.

 WARNING: If your partner is physically violent with objects, others, or you, proceed with caution.
 If any tips in this post are likely to escalate harm to you, ignore them.
 Use your best judgment and seek additional support.

 Statements like “You always yell!” or “if you would just control your anger…” immediately put the other person on the defensive.

 “I” statements help you express yourself in a way that’s more likely to de-escalate the situation, rather than escalate it.
 The key phrase being “more likely” – there are no guarantees!

 - “I feel scared when you throw things.”

 - “I feel anxious when you yell because it feels like I have done something wrong.”

 - “I feel triggered when you use that language because my dad used to when I was a kid, and it scared me.”